Heliozoa/slashbot/README.md

 ![Example of what the output of the poll command looks like](./docs/slashbot.png)

 The poll stops accepting new votes after 5 minutes.

+## License
+Licensed under the GNU General Public License Version 3 or any later version.